Software

 Fun with Turbo C 2.0 (1989)

-I worked on ground systems for satellite instrumentation in my first full time job.
+I worked on ground systems for satellite instruments in my first full time job.
 Testing in the aerospace industry was really boring in those days.
-Lots of switching this on, checking the voltage and current, writing it down.
-That wasn't too much tedium for me and my handwriting wasn't that good anyway.
+Lots of switching main bus A, checking the voltage and current, writing it down.
+That was too tedious for me and my handwriting wasn't very good anyway.
 I figured that a computer could do a much better job, they have more patience than I do.

 I built a recursive descent parser that generated P-code, very much like UCSD Pascal or even the Java Virtual Machine (JVM).
 I built a robust, typesafe runtime environment on top of our ground support software.
 Now I was able to run automated tests in 20 minutes that sometimes required 3-4 engineers three hours to do by hand.
 More importantly, it was repeatable and fully logged.
 I had a lot of fun writing that code.
 It was the first, significant, real world application I wrote.